zesk/build/documentation/source/guide/bash-FAQ.md

   /usr/bin/time?
 - G5) How do I get the current directory into my prompt?
 - G6) How can I rename "*.foo" to "*.bar"?
-- G7) How can I translate a filename from uppercase to lowercase?
+- G7) How can I translate a filename from stringUppercase to lowercase?
 - G8) How can I write a filename expansion (globbing) pattern that will match all files in the current directory except "." and ".."?